NIFTy-PPL/NIFTy/docs/source/code.rst

 (optionally) :attr:`~Energy.metric` at any given :attr:`~Energy.position`
 in parameter space.
-Function values are floating-point scalars, gradients have the form of fields living on the energy's position domain, and metrics are represented by linear operator objects.
+Function values are floating-point scalars, gradients have the form of fields defined on the energy's position domain, and metrics are represented by linear operator objects.

 Energies are classes that typically have to be provided by the user when